The Wanted 18

-The Wanted 18 (المطلوبون 18) is a 2014 Palestinian-Canadian animated documentary about the efforts of Palestinians in Beit Sahour to start a small local dairy industry during the First Intifada, hiding a herd of 18 dairy cows from Israeli security forces when the dairy collective was deemed a threat to Israel's national security.
+The Wanted 18 (المطلوبون 18) is a 2014 animated documentary about the efforts of Palestinians in Beit Sahour to start a small local dairy industry during the First Intifada, hiding a herd of 18 dairy cows from Israeli security forces when the dairy collective was deemed a threat to Israel's national security.
 The film combines documentary interviews with those involved in the events, archival footage, drawings, black-and-white stop-motion animation as well as re-enactments, and was co-directed by Canadian filmmaker Paul Cowan and Palestinian visual artist and director Amer Shomali.
 The film was the Palestinian entry for the Best Foreign Language Film at the 88th Academy Awards but was not nominated.

 Background

-In the 1980s, as part of a Palestinian boycott of Israeli taxation and commodities, residents of Beit Sahour decided to form a collective and stop purchasing milk from Israeli companies, in a quest for greater self-sufficiency.
+In the 1980s, as part of a Palestinian boycott of Israeli taxation and commodities, residents of Beit Sahour in the West Bank decided to form a collective and stop purchasing milk from Israeli companies, in a quest for greater self-sufficiency.
 They purchased cows from a sympathetic kibbutznik and set about teaching themselves how to care for the animals and milk them—even sending a member to the United States to learn dairy farming.
 The farm was a success, with strong local demand for “Intifada milk.”
 Despite the fact that the cows posed no serious economic threat to Israel, they were determined to be part of the boycott of Israeli administration, and hundreds of soldiers as well as military helicopters were used to search for the cows.
 The popularity of the cows increased support for the tax boycott, causing headaches for occupying forces.